 - Drain the pasta and add it to the pan with the Pancetta and mix thoroughly.

 - Slowly add the beaten eggs while stirring the spaghetti until all of the egg has been added an the pasta is nice and creamy.

 - 2 tbsp olive oil

-- ½ cup Pecorino or Parmesan cheese, grated
+- 1 cup Pecorino or Parmesan cheese grated

-- Cook the spaghetti as per the instructions on the pack.
+Cook the spaghetti al dente, per instructions on the back of the package.

 As the pasta is cooking, heat the olive oil in a large pan, adding the garlic and pancetta.